 Mess facility attached to different hostels is compulsory and is completely managed by the inmates.
-Even if a boarder does not avail the mess facility, a certain minimum charge will be levied as decided by the Chief Warden from time to time.
-The average vegetarian monthly mess bill at current prices (Breakfast, Lunch and Dinner) works out to Rs.
+Even if a boarder does not avail of the mess facility, a certain minimum charge will be levied as decided by the Chief Warden from time to time.
+The average vegetarian monthly mess bill at current prices (Breakfast, Lunch and Dinner) works out to approximately Rs.
 1500/-.
-The rules and regulations in the Hostel Hand Book, periodically updated at the University's website, is binding on all boarders.
+The rules and regulations are mentioned in the Hostel Hand Book which gets periodically updated at the University's website.
+The hostel handbook is binding on all boarders